-Individuals may not accept gifts from any entity or person which does, or is seeking to do, business with the Association, or is a competitor of the Association, which includes diabetes related organizations/companies.
-Examples of gifts include entertainment (including meals, alcohol), or other benefits (e.g. transportation).
+Individuals may not accept gifts from any entity or person which does (or is seeking to do) business with the ADA, or is a competitor of the ADA, which includes diabetes-related organizations/companies.
+Examples of gifts include entertainment (including meals or alcohol), or other benefits (e.g., transportation).
+Please also refer to the ADA Anti-Bribery Policy.

-This restriction does not include acceptance of gifts, entertainment or other benefit of minor value (less than \$250 per item or occasion) which are of such a nature as to indicate that they are merely tokens of respect, independent friendship, or convenience.
+This restriction does not include acceptance of gifts, entertainment, or other benefit of minor value (less than \$250 per item or occasion) which are of such a nature as to indicate that they are merely tokens of respect, independent friendship, or convenience.